ualsg/ualsg.netlify.app/content/openings/_index.md

 We appreciate enquiries from motivated prospective PhD candidates, research assistants, and postdoctoral research fellows with dedicated applications.
 Before applying, do read the sections below.
 We want to hear about your specific interest and expect you to have a solid understanding of what we do.
-For example, you can read one of our [publications](/publication), provide your perspective and motivation, and let us know how do you see yourself contributing to the work and our research group.
+Do read one of our [publications](/publication), provide your perspective and motivation (e.g. write a short proposal how you would take these results further), and let us know how do you see yourself contributing to our research group.
 In your application, please highlight your computational and geospatial skills.

 Your experience should be evident from the courses followed, publications, and your GitHub account.